ongkyyyyy/architect/README.md

 ## Naming Convention

-Our library naming scheme follow the following convention "library-framework-title"
+Our library naming scheme follow the following convention `library-framework-title`

+# Related Repositories

+- [Berani Base Architect Laravel](https://github.com/beranidigital/berani-base-architect) - Used to demonstrate and develop library, can be used for template

+# About

 Ready to contribute?
 Together, let's connect, innovate & thrive! 🌈👩‍💻👨‍💻